lgrealish/WSAA-Project/README.md

 # WSAA-Project

 ## Summary

-his repository contains my submission for the WebServices and Applications module 2024 at ATU as part of the Higher Diploma in Computing and Data Analytics.
+This repository contains my submission for the WebServices and Applications module 2024 at ATU as part of the Higher Diploma in Computing and Data Analytics.
+The app relates to a fictional Player Management System that allows the user to create new users, updated or delete existiong ones.

 ## Task